astrofrog/sedfitter/README.md

 At this stage, it should be used cautiously as it is still beta-quality software and may contain bugs.
-Please make sure that you verify your results using an independent method if at all possible (for example using the fitting tool from http://caravan.astro.wisc.edu/protostars/ which uses an independent Fortran code).
+Please make sure that you verify your results using an independent method if at all possible.

 The documentation is available at http://sedfitter.readthedocs.org